rcgsheffield/Sheffield_RCC_Docs/pilot/known-issues.rst

 Try selecting a bigger instance type when creating the machine.
 This usually links back to the first problem as it is exacerbated by the lower performance.

 .. note::
-    This is the RCC platform after all, we encourage you to use the big computers!
+    This is the :term:`RCC` platform after all, we encourage you to use the big computers!

 .. _ubuntu-machines: